 There's a Huge Difference Between Highest and Lowest Property Tax Areas

-Property taxes are the bane of many homeowners, particularly those who live in certain areas of the Northeast—home to some of the highest property taxes in the United States.
-Tax-Rates.org tagged New Jersey and New York as having some of the highest property taxes in 2019, and it included New Hampshire, Illinois, Wisconsin, and Texas as well.
+Unfortunately, property taxes are the bane of many homeowners, particularly those who live in certain areas of the Northeast—home to some of the highest property taxes in the United States.
+New Jersey, Connecticut, New York, New Hampshire, and Massachusetts make up the five states with the highest property taxes.

 The Highest Property Taxes by County